Tuesday, September 19th, 2017

 6) Find a plumber that will work with your budget/design ideas – Good plumbing is more about “good quality” than “brand new” – one way to upgrade on a budget is to “bring your own fixtures” to the project.
 It’s common for vintage plumbing fixtures to be re-purposed in modern homes, especially when the fixtures have been well cared for or lightly used.
 A reputable plumber will advise you on how to make this approach work for your project.

 Water You Waiting For?
 The professionals at Allied Reddi-Rooter are top-notch at kitchen plumbing upgrades, installation and repair work.
-For more information, call (513) 396-5300; visit our web site for more information and coupons http://alliedreddirooter.com/.
+For more information, call (513) 396-5300, or Contact us; visit our web site for more information and coupons http://alliedreddirooter.com/.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.